Noitidart/react-native-buttonex/README.md

 # react-native-buttonex
-Short for react-native ButtonExtended.
 This module is a copy of the default react-native/Button component from here - http://facebook.github.io/react-native/docs/button.html - https://github.com/facebook/react-native/blob/master/Libraries/Components/Button.js - everything works exactly the same.
 I just added some new props to acheive the various native styles we see on Android and iOS.

 ### Table of Contents